 The current average value for flats in Blackburn is £108,539, but the average price paid currently sits at £98,837.
 This is a +3.57% (+£3,738) increase in value compared to the 12 months previously.

 A four-bedroom detached family home on Rowen Park in Beardwood costs in the region of £290,000.
-Other popular family areas of the town include Whitehall, Sunnyhurst and Cranberry, where three-bedroom semi-detached homes usually are between £140,000 and £170,000.
+Other popular family areas of the town include Whitehall, Sunnyhurst and Cranberry.
+Here, a three-bedroom semi-detached house is usually priced between £140,000 and £170,000.
 Two-bedroom flats generally start at £350 a month, whereas a four-bedroom detached house is priced in the region of £900.